Welcome to the third article in our “Why Branding Matters” series.

 Your organization’s brand is valuable and worth building, nurturing, and maintaining.
 Doing so is an ongoing investment—not a one-time expense.
 So the question remains: have you devoted the time and resources necessary to invest in your organization’s brand?
 If you’re ready to get more value from your organization’s brand, contact us today.

-Vizual, Inc. is an award-winning branding communications firm that specializes in strategy, branding, marketing and design.
+Vizual, Inc. is an award-winning branding communications firm that specializes in strategy, branding, marketing, design, and web.
 Since 1994, Vizual has established an outstanding reputation for providing award-winning services, results-oriented strategic consultation, and exceptional client service.
-To find out more about how Vizual may be able to help your organization, visit vizual.com/ or call 703-437-8018.
+To find out more about how Vizual may be able to help your organization, visit vizual.com/ or call 703.437.8018.